AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 To set the rotation angle of a Network Graph, use the {api:anychart.charts.Graph#rotation}rotation(){api} method.
 The angle is 0&deg; by default.

-In the following sample, the rotation angle of the first chart is not configured, and for the second chart it is set to 90&deg;:
+In the sample below, the rotation angle of the first chart is not configured, and for the second chart it is set to 90&deg;:

 ```
 // set the rotation angle